-The Department of Allergy and Immunology have provided a range of quality training programs for schools and children's services - 22578VIC Course in First Aid Management of Anaphylaxis & the RCH course - Prevention and Management of Allergies & Anaphylaxis (approved by ACECQA).
+• The Department of Allergy and Immunology has provided a range of quality training programs for schools and children's services.
 All sessions delivered by highly qualified and experienced staff.
-Family Education Sessions on Allergy & Anaphylaxis held on site, and information sessions delivered to schools, children's services, parent groups, student friendship groups etc - can be tailor-made to suit your need.
+Family Education Sessions on Allergy & Anaphylaxis and information sessions delivered to schools, children's services, parent groups, student friendship groups etc - can be tailor-made to suit your need.

 Training and courses